mistress-of-loft-and-spire/OgmoLoader-HaxePunk/readme.md

 # Loading Ogmo levels in HaxePunk.

-This is a short guide on the basic usage of Ogmo Editor for making game levels and then loading those in HaxePunk so you can use them in your game!
+This is a detailed guide on the basic usage of Ogmo Editor for making game levels and then loading those in HaxePunk so you can use them in your game!

+What this tutorial covers:

+* Creating a new Ogmo project and all the different project settings

+* Drawing the level, saving it and the `.oel` format

+* Making your game load the Ogmo level and add all the entities

+* Using a grid for collision detection

 ## Getting ready for making cool levels!